 My bet is that PAT testing is a living fossil from the 1960s, when everyone put their own plugs on their electrical equipment, and half of them were done badly.
 And, back then, cotton cloth was used to insulate electrical cords, rather than modern tough plastics.
 I’ll bet PAT testing saved a lot more lives in the 1960s (if my guess is correct).
 I rather think the advance of technology, specifically moulded plastic plugs, has made it largely obsolete.

-One response to “PAT Testing Day!”
+One reply on “PAT Testing Day!”